Suraj2093/azure-docs/articles/wildfly-on-centos/wildfly-on-cenntos.md

 # Quickstart: WildFly on CentOS

-This quickstart shows you how to Deploy a standalone node of WildFly 18.0.1.Final on top of CentOS 8.0 VM.
+This quickstart shows you how to deploy a standalone node of WildFly 18.0.1.Final on top of CentOS 8.0 VM.
 It also deploys Java Sample Application named JBoss-EAP on Azure on Wildfly.
 This is ideal for development and testing of enterprise Java applications on Azure.

 ## Prerequisites